apnadkarni/tcl-cffi/README.md

 ## Building

-To build the package from the source, see the BUILD.md file in the repository or source distribution.
+To build the package from the source, see the `BUILD.md` file in the repository or source distribution.

 ## About the package

 Distinguishing features of the package are

-- Automatic conversion of numerics, strings, structures and arrays to and from the corresponding Tcl script values
+- Implicit conversions of numerics, strings, structs and arrays
-- Safety mechanisms to protect against pointer errors like double frees, mismatched types
+- Safety mechanisms for pointers
-- Support for automatic encoding of string values passed and returned from C functions
+- Automatic encoding of string values passed and returned from C functions
-- Exception generation based on error annotations
+- Exception generation based on C function return values
 - Proc-like argument processing with defaults, error messages etc.
 - Utilities for managing memory and conversion to native formats
-- Extensible type aliases for common system definitions
+- Extensible type aliases and enums
 - Introspection

 Limitations in the current version include